High Performance Indexing in PostgreSQL

 Ordered Index

-Optimizing further by ordering the created_at column in descending order in our index can make the query even faster, coming in at about 0.067ms
+Optimizing further by ordering the created_at column in descending order in our index will make the query even faster, with execution time coming in at about 0.067ms

 CREATE INDEX index_pings_on_sensor_id_create_at_desc on pings (sensor_id, created_at desc);

 By applying a compound index on sensor_id and created_at in descending order for the pings table, we achieve a notable reduction in query cost.
-The result is an execution time of 0.067 ms, squeezing out additional performance.
+The result is an execution time of 0.067 ms, squeezing out just a little more performance.

-By improving indexing strategies from a basic single column to a more refined ordered composite index, we’ve improved the query speed significantly, from 16ms down to under a millisecond.
-These indexing strategies are not just theoretical but practical improvements that can lead to substantial performance gains in real-world applications.
+By improving indexing strategies from a basic single column to a more ordered composite index, we’ve improved the query speed significantly, from 16ms down to under a millisecond.
+These indexing strategies are practical implementations that can lead to substantial performance gains in real-world scenarios.